 - Applicants who have completed less than one year of designated college will be assessed for transfer credit eligibility on an individual basis.

 Although many private/career colleges are registered with the Ministry of Education, most offer specific applied (non-academic) career training.
 C.C.E.C. does not grant transfer credit for programs completed at private/career colleges unless C.C.E.C. has an Articulation Agreements and MOU in place with that college or this condition is waived by the C.C.E.C. designated authority.

 - Students must be enrolled and accepted for admission at C.C.E.C. for the given diploma program to request credit evaluation/assessment

-- Requests for reassessment of transfer credits must be received by the Office of the Registrar in writing after admission offer has been accepted and before the end of the academic year / period of study in which the student is admitted
+- Requests for a reassessment of transfer credits must be received by the Office of the Registrar in writing after admission offer has been accepted, and before the end of the academic year/period of study in which the student is admitted.

-- For non-C.C.E.C. credit transfer assessment only a one-time nonrefundable credit assessment fee of CAD 50 will be applied and must be paid with assessment application
+- For non-C.C.E.C. credit transfer assessment, a one-time non-refundable credit assessment fee of CAD $50 will be applied and must be paid with assessment application